Supermicro, Apple, & Amazon vs crippling scandal – who’s lying?

 How much damage a little report can do!

-It’s unlikely that there was very much sleep going on at some of the data centre titans last night, as a new report has dug up a potentially gigantic scandal.
+It’s unlikely that there was very much sleep going on at some of the data center titans last night, as a new report has dug up a potentially gigantic scandal.

 Bloomberg released its findings in an article that was published yesterday, claiming that Supermicro had sold motherboards containing malicious chips to almost 30 US customers, including Apple and Amazon.
 The article says the chips were planted by Chinese spies to enable backdoor access to all private networks the mother systems were involved with.